4.1 – History tends to repeat itself – The big assumption

 - Morning Star

 Of course you must be wondering what these names mean.
 As I had mentioned in the previous chapter, some of the patterns retain the original Japanese name.

 Candlestick patterns help the trader develop a complete point of view.
-Each pattern comes with an in built risk mechanism.
-Candlesticks gives an insight into both entry and stop loss price.
+Each pattern comes with an in-built risk mechanism.
+Candlesticks give an insight into both entry and stop loss price.

 4.3 – Few assumptions specific to candlesticks

 Before we jump in and start learning about the patterns, there are few more assumptions that we need to keep in mind.
 These assumptions are specific to candlesticks.
 Do pay a lot of attention to these assumptions as we will keep referring back to these assumptions quite often later.

 At this stage, these assumptions may not be very clear to you.
 I will explain them in greater detail as and when we proceed.
 However, do keep these assumptions in the back of your mind:

 - Buy strength and sell weakness – Strength is represented by a bullish (blue) candle and weakness by a bearish (red) candle.
 Hence whenever you are buying ensure it is a blue candle day and whenever you are selling, ensure it’s a red candle day.